The Two RV Gypsies: Full-Time RVers

 bear number one bear with leaves in his mouth

 Below: A bit further down the road, the two RV Gypsies lucked out again because a mama bear and her cub were right beside the road.
-There was not any traffic so the two RV Gypsies stopped the RV and Karen Duquette took a few photos through the window.
+There was not any traffic so the two RV Gypsies stopped the RV and Karen Duquette took a few photos through the closed window of the tall RV.

 mama bear and cub mama bear and cub